-This article reviews FAQs: e-Learning Development questions and answers.
+This article reviews FAQs: GMP e-Learning Development questions and answers.
 We’ll also explore comparisons between Webinars vs E-learning courses — and comparisons to Podcasts — as alternatives to classroom-based delivery methods.

-Alternatives to classroom-based delivery methods
+Alternatives to classroom-based GMP courses

-Online Training Development and Course Design Basics
+Online Training Development and eLearning Design Basics

 Education technologies, digital delivery requirements and e-learning hosting costs: FAQs and e-Learning development questions answered by our online learning experts